osazeejedi/MyBlog/content/posts/that-explains-a-lot.md

 Now, let's leave Middle-earth for Silicon Valley.
 Everyone knows Apple today as the trillion-dollar giant, but rewind to the '90s.
 Apple was so close to dying they could've held a clearance sale.
 Their products were failing, they fired Steve Jobs, and Microsoft literally bailed them out with a $150 million investment (yep, Bill Gates was their Frodo for a minute).
 Imagine that Apple, the company that now charges $1,000 for a phone stand, was once broke and begging.

 But here's the plot twist: Jobs came back.
 He kept trying, tweaking, failing, trying again.
 Out of those messy years came the iMac, the iPod, the iPhone.
 Today, Apple is less a company and more a lifestyle choice.
-That's not magic—that's persistence dressed up in turtlenecks.
+That's not magic...that's persistence dressed up in turtlenecks.

 ## The Real Lesson